davidhubbard/tiva-ussh/libti2cit/README.md

   b.
 Reset the i2c hardware, wait for it to complete its reset, configure the pin functions, etc.
      (This is all part of the Tivaware DriverLib initialization.)

-3. You probably want to [understand i2c](#understanding-i2c) to make the best decisions for your application design.
+3. You probably want to [understand i2c](#understanding-i2c) to correctly design your application.
+   Most of this planning only affects the init code you write using the Tiva DriverLib.
+   Here is a decision checklist:

   a.
 Master or Slave mode.

   b.
-Hardware options:
+Hardware acceleration:
     * Polling, no FIFO: the simplest way to write and debug code.
     * Polling, FIFO Burst: slightly more efficient.
-Note: I decided not to implement this variant in libti2cit because it has no advantage in terms of absolute power draw or system throughput.
+(Note: I decided not to implement this mode because power use and system throughput are not that much better than the no FIFO mode.)
-    * Interrupts, no FIFO: free up the Connected Launchpad to do other things (or sleep).
+    * Interrupts, no FIFO: use the interrupt controller to free up the Connected Launchpad during an i2c transfer.
-    * Interrupts, FIFO Burst: slightly faster, or more time spent sleeping.
-    * Interrupts, FIFO Burst, uDMA: fastest, or most time spent sleeping.

-  There are examples for each option in `example-main.c`.

-4. In Master mode:
+    * Interrupts, FIFO Burst: add the FIFO (First-in First-out queue) so only minimal interrupts are needed.
+    * Interrupts, FIFO Burst, uDMA: use uDMA instead of the interrupt handling code, so even High-Speed mode transfers will not use much CPU power.

+  c.
+Which i2c pins on the Connected Launchpad are connected to your i2c devices.

+  d.
+Install an interrupt handler and enable interrupts for all the i2c controllers you are using.

+  e.
+Gather the i2c device addresses and the documentation or driver source code for your devices.

+4. If you initialize the launchpad i2c controller in **Master** mode:

   a.
 The address you send must be left-shifted by 1.
 The LSB or 1's bit is used to
     signal a read or write, and is not available for addresses.
-In other words, i2c addresses can be viewed as 0-127 (before the left-shift by 1) which become only the even numbers 0-254 (after the left-shift by 1).
+In other words, i2c addresses can be viewed as 0-127 (before the left-shift by 1) which become even-numbered addresses 0-254 (after the left-shift by 1).
+The odd addresses tell the slave that a read is requested.

   b.
-Only call `libti2cit_m_send()` and `libti2cit_m_recv()` (do not call any `libti2cit_s_...` functions)
+Only call `libti2cit_m_...` functions.
+Do not call `libti2cit_s_...` functions in Master mode.

   c.
-Signal that you intend to read by first calling `libti2cit_m_send()` with the address LSB (1's bit)
+You have to ask the slave for data to read by first calling `libti2cit_m_sync_send()`.
+This might
-     set to 1.
-You may also send bytes at the same time.
-If you signal a read, do not forget to call `libti2cit_m_recv()` to complete the read.
-The downside is that if you don't follow these rules, the Connected Launchpad i2c hardware never flips the expected bits and libti2cit freezes.
+    seem confusing, but it's how i2c works:

+    `libti2cit_m_sync_send((address << 1) | 1)`

+    The LSB is set to 1 during the send.
+Then call `libti2cit_m_recv()` to receive bytes from the slave.
+    The Connected Launchpad i2c hardware can get stuck and never flip the expected bits if you call functions in the wrong sequence, so always call a `send()` before a `recv()`.

   d.
-Do not blindly ignore an error returned from any libti2cit function.
-If an error is returned,
-     the master must give up and restart with a `libti2cit_m_send()`.
+You must give up and restart from `send()` if an error occurs.
+Check return values.

-5. In Slave mode:
+  e. `libti2cit_m_sync_send()` is the polling (no FIFO) version.
+Replace `_sync_` with `_isrdma_` /
+    `_isr_` / `_isr_nofifo_` for the other modes.
+The interrupt-based functions do not have return values, but will indicate an error in the status argument passed to your callback in `user_cb`.

+5. If you initialize the launchpad i2c controller in **Slave** mode:

   a.
-Only call `libti2cit_s_wait()` and other `libti2cit_s_...()` functions
-     (do not call any `libti2cit_m_...` functions)
+Give the slave an address in the init code.

   b.
+Only call `libti2cit_s_...` functions.
+Do not call `libti2cit_m_...` functions in Slave mode.

   c.

   d.
-Do not blindly ignore an error returned from any libti2cit function.
-If an error is returned,
-     the slave must give up and restart from `libti2cit_s_wait()`.
+You must check return values for any errors and stop when an error occurs.

 Understanding i2c
 -----------------